sabrinasseba/dinamica/README.md

 The following command will build the required docker image with ROS Humble distribution and some additional packages.
 </p>

-*Inside the "dinamica" folder on your computer.
+*Inside the "fury_forge" folder on your computer.

 ```bash
 docker/scripts/build.sh